genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 How to access the app?

-Select the assay you are interested in, right click on it and from the “Explore” section select the name of the app.
+Select the assay you are interested in, right click on it and from the "Explore" section select the name of the app.

 Genome Browser